No business income during the lockdowns?

 Additional UK government support for struggling UK businesses?

 The government provided support for employees through the furlough scheme.
 The scheme therefore maintains the employment of those employees whose employer has no work directly related to the pandemic.
-The furlough scheme extends to September 30th 2021 currently.
+The furlough scheme is currently on September 30th 2021.

 Rishi Sunak has also allowed businesses and individuals negatively affected by Coronavirus to defer some tax payments, particularly VAT and self-assessment.
-For example, the deadline for VAT payments due from March 20th 2020 to June 30th 2020 is now the end of March 2022, and you may pay by instalments up to this date if you arrange this before June 21st 2021.
+For example, the deadline for VAT payments due from March 20th 2020 to June 30th 2020 is now the end of March 2022.
+You may pay by instalments up to this date if you arrange this before June 21st 2021.

 My business creditors are threatening legal action?